MandipGohil/CashApp_SharkHead_281/README.md

 * Went through multiple project ideas and discussed each one.
 * Need to distribute tasks related to development to team members leveraging expertise knowledge.
 * Discussed how each member's individual GO API would integrate into the project.
+>Agenda: Road-map for Project and Task Distribution
->Number of meeting hours this week: 2
+>(Number of meeting hours this week: 2)

 ## Week 2:
 * Finally agreed on Cash App prototype.
 * Finished wrapper API individually for database clusters.